solidusio/solidus_dev_support/README.md

 ### Rails generators

-Your extension will have a `bin/r` executable that you can use for generating models and migrations etc. It's the same as the default `rails` command for Engines.
+Your extension will have a `bin/r` executable that you can use for generating models, migrations etc. It's the same as the default `rails` command in Rails engines.

 Example:

 ```bash
 $ bin/r generate migration AddStoreIdToProducts
 ```

-Currently the rails sandbox generation is not working when the parent directory has a `bin/rails` executable that sets the `ENGINE_ROOT` and `ENGINE_PATH`.
-The workaround right now is to introduce the `bin/r` executable to circumvent this issue.

 ### RSpec helpers